 Full functionality—positive-sum, not zero-sum

 Each of our products is designed with privacy and data protection top of mind.
-There are no trade-offs or classes of service based on how much or how little personal data a user is willing to share with us.
+There are no trade-offs or classes of service based on how much or how little personal data a user is willing to share with us, unless it is required for regulatory compliance (e.g., virtual cards).
 Further, our products help people increase their privacy when interacting with other online services as they shop, sell and socialize.

 End-to-end security—full lifecycle protection